alanmontgomery/ionic-react-movie-app-with-algolia/README.md

 # ionic-react-movie-app-with-algolia
 Submission for the Algolia Search coding contest!

-Category:
-Category 2 using the Algolia Search API and React Components
+Using the Algolia Search API and React Components

 DEMO (Please view this in mobile view if on desktop, or visit the link on your mobile device as there is full PWA experience included - see below) https://movies-algolia.vercel.app